Manifest Party of the People

-The Manifest Party of the People (Partido do Manifesto do Povo, PMP) was a political party in Guinea-Bissau.
+The Manifest Party of the People (Partido do Manifesto do Povo, PMP) is a political party in Guinea-Bissau.

 History

 The PMP was established in 2003 by Faustino Imbali.
 The party received 0.8% of the vote in the 2004 parliamentary elections, failing to win a seat in the National People's Assembly.
 Imbali was the party's candidate for the 2005 presidential elections, but received just 0.52% of the vote, finishing tenth in a field of 13 candidates.

-The party did not contest elections in 2008, 2009 or 2012, but returned to active politics when it ran in the 2014 parliamentary elections.
-It received 0.7% of the vote and failed to win a seat.
+The party did not contest elections in 2008, 2009 or 2012, but returned to active politics when it ran in the 2014 parliamentary elections, receiving 0.7% of the vote and failing to win a seat.
+It received 0.1% of the vote in the 2019 and 2023 elections, remaining without parliamentary representation.

-The party dissolved itself in 2018.